classicindustries/hello-world/README.md

 # hello-world
-This is my Hello WOrld project as I am just starting out with Git I think Geit is super aweosme so far.
+This is my Hello World project as I am just starting out with Git I think Geit is super aweosme so far.